lindasun03/STA302_final/README.md

-# An analysis of Anxiety rate data
+# An analysis of Video game sales

 ## Overview